bipulshahi/NoSQL/lesson_one.md

 { "_id": 2, "name": "Bob", "email": "b@x.com", "age": 30, "social": {"twitter":"@bob"} }
 ```

 Different documents can have different fields — no ALTER TABLE required.
-(This example mirrors your PDF’s comparison table).

 ---

 ## 5) Where NoSQL is *better* than SQL (when to choose NoSQL)